ITensor/website/docs/conventions.md

 #ITensor Code Conventions#

+None of these conventions are hard and fast, and there exist exceptions throughout the library.
+However, the conventions below should be followed whenever possible and sensible.

 ##Classes and Structs##

+* Class names are capitalized.

+* Class methods are camel-cased e.g. `obj.doThing(...)` not `obj.do_thing(...)`.

+* Private class data members are underscore spaced and end in an underscore.
+  For example, `last_energy_` or `curr_index_`.

-* Class methods modifying objects do not return a copy (although they may return a reference).
+* Class methods modifying objects do not return a copy (but may return a reference).
+  For example, `I.doprime()` increases the prime level of `Index I` in place.

-  Free methods modifying objects return a copy.
-For example, `I.doprime()` increases the primeLevel of `Index I` in place whereas `primed(I)` returns a copy of `I` with increased primeLevel.
+* Free methods modifying objects return a copy.
+For example, `primed(I)` returns a copy of `I` with increased prime level.

-* The first letter of a class name is always capitalized.

 ##Formatting##